Dimfred/json_ext/README.md

 # json_ext.hpp

-An extension library for [nlohmann/json](https://github.com/nlohmann/json).
+Header-only extension library for [nlohmann/json](https://github.com/nlohmann/json).

+- Adds `NLOHMANN_SERIALIZE` and `NLOHMANN_SERIALIZE_STRICT` macros, which defines and reflects member variables in one macro, it also allows for default / non-default values in one macro (basically a mix of `NLOHMANN_DEFINE_TYPE_INTRUSIVE` and `NLOHMANN_DEFINE_TYPE_INTRUSIVE_WITH_DEFAULTS`
+- Adds serialization / deserialization for `std::optional` and `std::variant`
-It uses `boost/preprocessor` to generate the required members and functions.
+- uses `boost/preprocessor` to generate the reflected members and functions.

 ## Rational

-In my work I require often to serialize, deserialize classes, nlohmann has the `NLOHMANN_DEFINE_TYPE*` macros for that to quickly reflect elements of a class.
+In my work I require often to serialize, deserialize classes, `nlohmann::json` has the `NLOHMANN_DEFINE_TYPE*` macros for that to quickly reflect elements of a class.

 The problem here is that I often forget to add a variable to the reflected set, which then results in errors I have to track down (minor issue just don't forget to do it).

-The bigger problem is that the classes either support all values as default or no values as default.
-This is what I also tried to tackle with my macro, you should be able to supply some variables with defaults, and some should be required during deserialization.
+The bigger problem is that the classes either support all values as defaults or no values as defaults.
+You should be able to supply some variables with defaults, and some should be required during deserialization.
+I incorporated this in my macro.

 Another feature I am missing is the serialization of `std::variant` and `std::optional`, so I have implemented those based on [this](https://github.com/nlohmann/json#how-do-i-convert-third-party-types), there was also another issue for `std::variant`, but I can't find it (basically just want to say that someone else did the hardcore work).

-## Features

-- Definition of the variables to serialize is done in one macro, if you don't set a default value, `from_json` will throw an error.
-- There is a second macro `NLOHMANN_SERIALIZE_STRICT`, which if on the json other variables are present will also error out.
-See examples for more information.
+Also I wanted to play with `boost/preprocessor` :)

 ## Examples